 Intonation and controlling the tone and volume so that the meaning is clear. and volume so that the meaning is clear. choosing the appropriate register. punctuation to enhance effects and clarify meaning.
-Composition • • • Ensuring the consistent and correct use of tense throughout a piece of writing.
-Ensuring correct subject and verb agreement when using singular and plural, distinguishing between the language of Continued speech and writing and choosing the appropriate register. • Proof-read for spelling and punctuation errors. • Perform their own compositions, using appropriate intonation, volume, and movement so that meaning is clear.
+Composition Continued Ensuring the consistent and correct use of tense throughout a piece of writing.
+Ensuring correct subject and verb agreement when using singular and plural, distinguishing between the language of speech and writing and choosing the appropriate register.
+Proof-read for spelling and punctuation errors.
+Perform their own compositions, using appropriate intonation, volume, and movement so that meaning is clear.

-• Leaving spaces • Learning how to Extending the • Using commas after Using modal verbs • Using hyphens to between words. • Leanning now 10 use both familiar range of fronted adverbials. • Using modul verbs avoid ambiguity.
-Vocabulary, Grammar, Punctuation Joining words and joining clauses using 'and'.
-Beginning to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
-Using a capital letter for names of people, places, the days of the week, and the personal pronoun 'l'.
-Understanding regular plural noun suffixes -s or -es [dog, dogs, wish, wishes], including the effects of these suffixes on the meaning of the noun.
-Use both familiar and new punctuation correctly, including full stops, capital letters, exclamation marks, and question marks.
-Learning how to use commas for lists.
-Learning how to use apostrophes for contracted forms and the possessive (singular).
-Sentences with different forms: statement, question, exclamation, command.
-Expanded noun phrases to describe and specify [for example, the blue butterfly]. range of sentences with more than one clause by using a wider range of conjunctions, including when, if, because, although.
-Using the present perfect form of verbs in contrast to the past tense.
-Use and understand the grammatical terminology in Year 3 grammar accurately and appropriately when discussing their writing and reading.
-Using conjunctions, adverbs and prepositions to express time and cause.
-Understanding the formation of nouns using a Choosing nouns or pronouns appropriately for clarity and cohesion and to avoid repetition.
-Using fronted adverbials.
-Understanding Standard English forms for verb inflections instead of local spoken forms [for example, we were instead of we was, or I did instead of I done].
-Indicating possession by using the possessive apostrophe with plural nouns. or daverbs to indicate degrees of possibility.
-Using brackets, dashes or commas to indicate parenthesis.
-Use and understand the grammatical terminology in English Appendix 2 Year 5 accurately and appropriately in discussing their writing and reading.
-Using relative clauses beginning with who, which, where, when, whose, that or with an implied (i.e. omitted) relative pronoun.
-Converting nouns or adjectives into verbs using suffixes [for example, -ate; -ise; -ify] avoid ambiguity.
-Recognising vocabulary and structures that are appropriate for formal speech and writing, including subjunctive forms.
-Using passive verbs to affect the presentation of information in a sentence.
-Understanding how words are related by meaning as synonyms and antonyms [for example, big, large, little].
-Understanding layout devices [for example, headings, sub-headings, columns, bullets, or tables, to structure text].
-Using a colon to introduce a list.
+Leaving spaces between words.

+- Joining words and joining clauses using 'and'. - Beginning to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark. - Using a capital letter for names of people, places, the days of the week, and the personal pronoun 'I'. - Understanding regular plural noun suffixes -s or -es [dog, dogs, wish, wishes], - including the effects of these suffixes on the meaning of the noun.

+- Learning how to use both familiar and new punctuation correctly, including full stops, capital letters, exclamation marks, and question marks. - Learning how to use commas for lists. - Learning how to use apostrophes for contracted forms and the possessive (singular). - Sentences with different forms: statement, question, exclamation, command. - Expanded noun phrases to describe and specify [for example, the blue butterfly].

+- Extending the range of sentences with more than one clause by using a wider range of conjunctions, including when, if, because, although. - Using the present perfect form of verbs in contrast to the past tense. - Use and understand the grammatical terminology in Year 3 grammar accurately and appropriately when discussing their writing and reading. - Using conjunctions, adverbs and prepositions to express time and cause. - Understanding the formation of nouns using a

+- Using commas after fronted adverbials.

+- Choosing nouns or pronouns appropriately for clarity and cohesion and to avoid repetition.

+- Using fronted adverbials.

+- Understanding

+Standard English

+forms for verb

+inflections instead

+of local spoken

+forms [for example,

+we were instead of

+we was, or I did

+instead of I done].

+- Indicating possession by using the possessive apostrophe with plural nouns.

+- Using modal verbs or adverbs to indicate degrees of possibility. - Using brackets, dashes or commas to indicate parenthesis. - Use and understand the grammatical terminology in English Appendix 2 Year 5 accurately and appropriately in discussing their writing and reading. - Using relative clauses beginning with who, which, where, when, whose, that or with an implied (i.e. omitted) relative pronoun. - Converting nouns or adjectives into verbs using suffixes [for example, -ate; -ise; -ify]

+- Using hyphens to avoid ambiguity.

+- Recognising

+vocabulary and

+structures that are

+appropriate for

+formal speech and

+writing, including

+subjunctive forms.

+- Using passive verbs to affect the presentation of information in a sentence.

+- Understanding how words are related by meaning as synonyms and antonyms [for example, big, large, little].

+- Understanding layout devices [for example, headings, sub-headings, columns, bullets, or tables, to structure text1.

+- Using a colon to introduce a list.

+Vocabulary,

+Grammar.

+Punctuation